 Let us find out right now!

-Turning On Your Opte Device
+Turning On My OPTE Device

 In all honesty, I was a bit scared of installing Opte wrongly and end up ruining the device.
 For such a premium price, you might get scared of messing things up and wasting your money.